Solar Rebate Victoria - New 2023 Guide

 These have been packaged under the STC scheme, which allows buyers like you to buy solar products at significantly reduced prices.

-*The above estimates are based on the current STC market value ($39.40) and deeming 11 years from the date of publishing this guide.
+*The above estimates are based on the current STC market value ($39.90) and are deemed 11 years from the date of publishing this guide.
 Keep in mind that solar products get cheaper every year, even when the STCs thin out.
-At the same time, the Victorian solar homes scheme does promise a fifty per cent rebate on any solar product purchased as a state-level program.
+At the same time, the Victorian solar homes scheme does promise a fifty percent rebate on any solar product purchased as a state-level program.

 If you are a Victorian, you will be eligible to apply for a single state-level rebate for a single solar PV install.
-However, you can make multiple claims through point of sale discounts through the federal level STC scheme if you have more than one residence utilizing eligible solar systems.
+However, you can make multiple claims through the point-of-sale discounts through the federal-level STC scheme if you have more than one residence utilizing eligible solar systems.

 When Does the Solar Rebate End in VIC?